This post may contain affiliate links. I will earn a small commission if you purchase through them, at no extra cost to

 The beauty of Lombok isn’t just in the coastline, go inland and you’ll find a lot of gems and even fewer tourists.
-Guided trekking tours to Mount Rinjani is sold by every tour operator at Lombok, the Gili Islands and online.
-At 3.726 m, Rinjani is the second highest Volcano in Indonesia, so this trek isn’t for the faint of heart.
+Guided trekking tours to Mount Rinjani are sold by every tour operator at Lombok, the Gili Islands and online.
+At 3.726 m, Rinjani is the second-highest Volcano in Indonesia, so this trek isn’t for the faint of heart.
 There are different packages to choose from, depending on your physical and mental strength.
 If you’re unsure of whether or not you can handle the trek, check out this 2-night introduction to Mt.
 Rinjani tour.

 You can of curse also explore the Senaru Waterfalls by yourself, just ask your hotel to book a driver for you.
 You’ll have to pay an entrance fee at the waterfalls but you shouldn’t feel obliged to hire a guide if you don’t want to.
 South of Mount Rinjani there are also a couple of waterfalls worth checking out, called Benang Stokel and Benang Kelambu.
 So if you book a driver for the day, make sure to also add these two to your itinerary.

 4. Learn to surf

 With lots of waves to choose from, Lombok is a great place for surfers at every level.
 Rent a soft board and hire a local teacher at Selong Belanak beach, join a surf camp in Gerupuk which is home to five different spots or if your skills are more towards expert level check out Mawi, Are Guling and Desert Point.
 All of these spots except Desert Point is easily reached from Kuta Beach on a scooter in less than 30 minutes.
 Nalua Surf in Kuta is also worth checking out!

 5. Experience local life